|

 Kin-GAP Continuation of Benefits Out-of-State

-Under both the federal and state Kin-GAP programs extended benefits continue regardless of the state of residency in which the guardian and NMFD reside.
+Under both the federal and state Kin-GAP programs, extended benefits continue regardless of the state of residency in which the guardian and NMFD reside.

 AAP/Kin-GAP Overpayments

-AAP and Kin-GAP programs are subject to the same overpayment recoupment and remittance rules as with their respective programs.
+AAP and Kin-GAP programs are subject to the same overpayment recoupment and remittance rules as their respective programs.
 There are no changes.

 Implementation